GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

 If they get the message `warning: You appear to have cloned an empty repository`, they were too quick.
 The repository is initialized asynchronously at project startup and takes a minute or so.
 In that case they should retry (after deleting the empty repository, the `ghacks-adk-intro` directory).

+> [!NOTE]
+> We have had issues where the initialization of the project was not successful when using QL.
+So if no Git repository is created after a few minutes restart the lab so the project gets re-created and re-initialized.

 Once the repository is cloned, although it's not a hard requirement, the best practice is to start with a virtual environment.
 There are multiple tools to create virtual environments and install packages but we'll stick to the defaults.

 ```shell